 Collective Participation and Action

-The Equality Collective campaigns are driven by community need and intersect key socio-economic rights.
+The Equality Collective campaigns are driven by community needs and intersect key socio-economic rights.
 We provide the support (research, technical and organising support) for the collective participation and action of marginalised communities.
-The EC campaigns to date involve the right to early childhood development (ECD) and the right to water.
+Our campaigns to date involve the right to early childhood development (ECD) and the right to water.

 Right to water

-The Mncwasa Water Scheme building started in 2010 and was finalised around 2013.
-The Scheme changed the lives of the people in this region.
-Access to quality, clean water near households brought along with-it improved health outcomes, reduced infant mortality and increased the quality of life for all.
+The Mncwasa Water Scheme was built by Amathole District Municipality in 2010 and became operational in 2015.
+The Scheme changed the lives of people in this region.
+Access to quality, clean water near households brought along with-it improved health outcomes, reduced infant mortality and increased quality of life for all.

-The Scheme feeds water to approximately 6000 households across 40 villages, has 36 reservoirs: 200 break-pressure tanks and thousands of taps.
+The Scheme feeds water to approximately 6000 households (33 000 people) across 40 villages.
+It has 32 reservoirs, 200 break-pressure tanks and thousands of taps.

-To respond to some of the systemic or structural reasons why are communities do not have consistent access to water we are doing the following:
+To respond to some of the systemic or structural reasons why our communities do not have consistent access to water, we are doing the following:

 We build the capacity of community members to participate in existing local government democratic processes and become leaders and activists for the right to water.